JanOleA/8-bit-computer-emulator/docs/architecture.md

 ### Program counter
 #### 8-bit counter
 The program counter starts at 0 and increments by one on a clock-high pulse if the "counter enable (CE)" control signal is active.

 The program counter can also read a value from the bus.
-This happens on a clock-high pulse if the "counter in (CI)" control signal is active.
+This happens on a clock-high pulse if the "jump (JMP)" control signal is active.

+There are also conditional jump signals.
+These are the "jump if carry (JC)" and "jump if zero (JZ)" control signals.

+The program counter will read a value from the bus on a clock-high pulse if both the "jump if carry" control signal is active _and_ the carry bit of the flags register is active.

+The program counter will read a value from the bus on a clock-high pulse if both the "jump if zero" control signal is active _and_ the zero bit of the flags register is active.

 ### Memory address register
 #### 8-bit register